emzap79/latex/README.md

 latex
 =====
 Quick Reference Cards:
+- Bash
+- GIT
+- LaTeX
+- TIG
 - TeX
-- LaTeX
 - VIM
-- GIT
-- TIG

-compile them via: pdftex qrc<NAME>.tex or use Makefile.
-Therefore change into directory where the QRC is located and type 'make <NAME>' eg.  <code>make vim</code>.
-This will compile the tex-file, showing the result in a PDF-Reader of your choice!
+compile them via: pdftex qrc<NAME>.tex or use the included Makefile.
+Therefore change into directory where the QRC is located and type 'make <NAME>' eg.
+<code>make vim</code>.
+This will compile the tex-file, showing the result in a
+PDF-Reader of your choice!